thomasekdahlN/jeti/README.md

 - Pump voltage high
 - Pump voltage low
 - Tank information
-- Tank warning
-- Tank alarm
-- Reading tank level status at configured intervals
+-- Tank warning alarm (configured at 20% fuel level) -- Tank critical alarm (configured at 10% fuel level) -- Reading remaining fuel 10 times pr tank (automaticially set intervals based on tanksize) -- Automatic reading of tanksize from ECU (shown in telemetry window) -- = Zero configuration neccessary to have very advanced information and alarms on tank level Alarms will be repeated at most every 25 second if error condition is sustained

 Telemetry display
 - Turbine status (and only that)